Sequence0-chaitu/V-Scan-Automated-Third-Party-Risk-Assessment-Monitoring/README.md

 ---

-## What's New: Web Dashboard
+## Web Dashboard

-V-Scan now ships with a built-in web dashboard so you can submit scans and view results directly in the browser — no terminal required.
+V-Scan ships with a built-in web dashboard so you can submit scans and view results directly in the browser — no terminal required.

 | Interface | URL | Purpose |
 |-----------|-----|---------|